rocky-linux/documentation/docs/books/nvchad/template_chadrc.md

 -- })
 ```

-This among other things replaces 2-space tabulation with 4-space tabulation more suitable for Markdown code.
+This, among other things, replaces the 2-space tabulation with 4-space tabulation more suitable for Markdown code.

 #### :material-language-lua: plugins.lua